atharva-bhagwat/CSGY-6613/README.md

 - Harini Appansrinivasan (ha1642)
 - Abdulqadir Zakir (az2424)

+**Goal:**
+Visual Question Answering (VQA) is a multi-modal task relating text and images through captions or a questionnaire.
+For example, with a picture of a busy highway, there could be a question: “How many red cars are there?” or “Are there more motorbikes than cars?”.
+It is a very challenging task since it requires high-level understanding of both the text and the image and the relationships between them.

+In this project, we study the Relation Networks implementations of AI approaches that offer the ability to combine neural and symbolic representations to answer VQA task.

+Relation Networks by DeepMind is a simple and representationally flexible general solution to relational reasoning in neural networks.
+We solve our problem using two different types of data, pixel-based and state-descriptions based.

 **Main Files:**
 - 'setup.md': Contains the instructions to clone our repo and use github with colab to run our code.
 - 'run.ipynb': The main set of commands to run all the scripts.